cubiq/ComfyUI_IPAdapter_plus/README.md

 <img src="./examples/timestepping.jpg" width="100%" alt="timestepping" />

+### Tiled IPAdapter

+This is an experimental node that automatically splits a reference image in quadrants.
+It can be especially useful when the reference image is not in 1:1 ratio as the Clip Vision encoder only works with 224x224 square images.

+The `short_side_tiles` parameter defines the number of tiles to use for ther shorter side of the reference image; the number of tiles for the other side are calculated automatically.
+If the image is in landscape or portrait mode that generally means that only 2 tiles are created.
+If the image is a square, the value must be at least `2` for the node to have any meaninful effect.

+**If the aspect ratio of the refence image and the latent are very diffirent the image will almost certainly be stretched or squished.**

+`tile_weight` is very important any time the `short_side_tiles` value is greater than 1.
+The default value of `0.6` should be good for most scenarios but you may need to lower it a little (0.5) for SDXL. **This parameter has no effect if the `short_side_tiles` is = 1.**

+The main IPAdapter `weight` should also be lowered, `0.7` is a good starting point.

+**Important:** With a high number of tiles we are going to reiterate on the same _concept_ multiple times so I suggest to lower the CFG or better use the CFG Rescale node.
+Please check the workflow in the examples directory for reference.

+The node is experimental and will likely change in the future.

 ### FaceID

 FaceID is a new IPAdapter model that takes the embeddings from [InsightFace](https://github.com/deepinsight/insightface).
 As such you need to install `insightface` in your ComfyUI python environment.
 You may also need `onnxruntime` and `onnxruntime-gpu`.
 Note that your CUDA version might not be compatible with onnxruntime, in that case you can select the "CPU" provider from the `Load InsightFace model` node.